aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 |19872364   |800000 |CarrierA   |0.4   |320000   |CarrierB   |0.3633    |290666   |CarrierC   |0.2367   |189333.33
 |91892734   |40000 |CarrierA   |0.4   |16000   |CarrierC   |0.3633    |14566   |CarrierD   |0.2367   |9466.65

-We would like to unpivot this data so that each policy has multiple rows, one for each insurance carrier.
-This will enable us to recalculate the split premium amount and use a data quality check to ensure it's within our range of tolerance.
-This structure of the data will also help us to join claim data and do analysis at the carrier level, while still being able to roll-up to the policy level.
+Suppose you would like to unpivot this data so that each policy has multiple rows, one for each insurance carrier.
+This will enable you to recalculate the split premium amount and use a data quality check to ensure it's within your range of tolerance.
+This structure of the data will also help you to join claim data and do analysis at the carrier level, while still being able to roll-up to the policy level.

+{: .note }
-* NOTE: We intentionally want to perform this operation in the Cleanse-to-Consume Glue job, saving the resulting data in the Consume bucket.
+We recommend performing this operation in the Cleanse-to-Consume AWS Glue job, saving the resulting data in the Consume bucket.
 The unpivot operation significantly changes the shape of the data and some future analysis may require access to the original shape (preserved in the Cleanse layer).

 This unpivot operation can be accomplished using the [Spark stack generator function](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.functions.stack.html).

+{: .note }
-* NOTE: An alternative approach, which would better self-document intent, is to use the [Spark unpivot function](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.unpivot.html).
-However, this function was introduced in Spark 3.4.0, which is not yet supported by Glue.
+An alternative approach, which would better self-document your intent, is to use the [Spark unpivot function](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.unpivot.html).
+However, this function was introduced in Spark 3.4.0, which is not yet supported by AWS Glue.

 ```sql
 SELECT